proadhikary/NITS-LAN-Hacks/Linux Hacks.md

 # Linux Hacks
-NB: I keep doing stuffs and post the code snippt here. packages may expire or developers may update the methood.
+NB: I keep doing stuffs and post the code snippt here, if I feel the process usefull. packages may expire or developers may update the methood.
 So, try; if failed, debug.
 Thanks!
 <br>
 <p>
 <details>